dullhunk/book/careers-lab/cv-errors.md

   5. Don't have any experience?
 It's never too late to volunteer to become a student ambassador http://studentnet.cs.manchester.ac.uk/volunteering and http://manchester.ac.uk/volunteers

-## SKILLS (SK)
+## Skills (SK)

-  1. ** AWSUM SKILLZ ** List all your technical skills, you might want to break them down into languages, operating sytems, frameworks, front-end, back-end, hardware and software applications (for example)
+  1. **AWSUM SKILLZ** List all your technical skills, you might want to break them down into languages, operating sytems, frameworks, front-end, back-end, hardware and software applications (for example)
-  2. ** NOT JUST A TECHIE ** Remember you have other (soft) skills too.
+  2. **NOT JUST A TECHIE** Remember you have other (soft) skills too.
 These are just important as your hard skills, so don't forget to mention them where you can
-  3. ** EXPERT OR BEGINNER? ** It can sometimes be useful to classify your technical skills by the level of experience (beginner, intermediate, expert) or how long you've been using them (1 week, 1 year, 10 years etc).
+  3. **EXPERT OR BEGINNER?** It can sometimes be useful to classify your technical skills by the level of experience (beginner, intermediate, expert) or how long you've been using them (1 week, 1 year, 10 years etc).
 It's also useful to say a little bit about what you've used them for, as its all to easy to list skills you don't actually have.
-  4. ** PRINCIPLES ** Don't forget to mention principles you've learnt as well as specific technologies.
+  4. **PRINCIPLES** Don't forget to mention principles you've learnt as well as specific technologies.
 Languages, frameworks and other technologies come and go very fast - its the principles you've learnt on your degree that will set you up for your career.
 E.g. Computer architecture, Object oriented programming, algorithms, version control, operating system etc

 ## Personal Details (PD)

-  1. ** ADDRESS ** PushedForSpace?
+  1. **ADDRESS** PushedForSpace?
 Consider leaving out your postal address (an email address and phone number are usually sufficient, first contact from an employer is unlikely to be by post)
-  2. ** THIS IS A CV (WELL DUH!)** Don't include the title RESUME or CURRICULUM VITAE (it will be obvious to the reader that the document is a CV/Resume), saying that it is wastes valuable space.
+  2. **THIS IS A CV (WELL DUH!)* Don't include the title RESUME or CURRICULUM VITAE (it will be obvious to the reader that the document is a CV/Resume), saying that it is wastes valuable space.
 The title of the document should be YOUR NAME big, bold and simple.
 E.g. just "ALAN TURING" not "CURRICULUM VITAE ALAN TURING".
-  3. ** DATE OF BIRTH* You don't need to include your date of birth on your CV
+  3. **DATE OF BIRTH* You don't need to include your date of birth on your CV
-  4. ** MUGSHOT?** It is unusual to put a photo of yourself on your CV
+  4. **MUGSHOT?** It is unusual to put a photo of yourself on your CV
-  5. ** ME@MYDOMAIN.COM* If you have your own domain, this says something important about you (besides just how to make contact) so make sure you mention it.
+  5. **ME@MYDOMAIN.COM** If you have your own domain, this says something important about you (besides just how to make contact) so make sure you mention it.
 It's more impressive than me@hotmail.com, me@gmail.com or me@student.manchester.ac.uk

 ## Formatting (FM)

 It is really important to get the formatting of your CV right so that it looks professional.

-  1. ** WASTE OF SPACE ** Space is very valuable, you should use every pixel, millimetre and word to maximum effect...
+  1. **WASTE OF SPACE** Space is very valuable, you should use every pixel, millimetre and word to maximum effect...
 If there are big blank spaces this can look bad - fill space by providing more detail, changing the font size, margins & line spacing etc. Make sure you use all the vertical and horizontal space available (but leave reasonable sized margins)
   2. **CRAMPING YOUR STYLE** It can be tempting to cram things on - but this makes it hard to read if the text is too cramped or small
   3. **BLANK SPACE* Not using all the space available (two pages is the norm)
   4. **PORTABLE DOCUMENT FORMAT ** PDF is a more idiot-proof way to distribute documents than Word documents, and works on more platforms.
 Beware of converting Word to PDF, it can be an unpredictable and lossy conversion